ARTbio/docker_toolfactory/README.txt

 Eventually the galaxy process might need to be restarted.

+On OSX, you need to boot2docker installed and available to the galaxy user.

 Note that this could bring severe security problems in case untrusted users can become this user.
 If you want to use this tool, read and understand the following article: https://docs.docker.com/articles/security/#docker-daemon-attack-surface